compendio/goldbug-manual/README.md

 Cipher and hash-type are also definable as well as that a signature in the encryption can optionally be installed to ensure that the encryption was made only by the defined user (and nobody else).

-The file encryption tool is an offer to replace potentially insecure Truecrypt containers, or to encrypt them or to back up individual files before the user transfers them - whether as an email in GoldBug, via StarBeam in GoldBug or over conventional, insecure ways - or simply to encrypt them on disk or when stored in online stores like Dropbox or Megaupload.
+The file encryption tool is an offer to replace potentially insecure Truecrypt containers, or to encrypt them or to back up individual files before the user transfers them - whether as an email in GoldBug, via StarBeam in GoldBug or over conventional, insecure ways - or simply to encrypt them on disk or when stored in online cloud stores like Dropbox or Megaupload.

 ### 14.2 Tool: The Rosetta CryptoPad

-The tool Rosetta CryptoPad takes its name from the stone of Rosett , which stands in the museum in London.
-It is considered a translation tool for Egyptian hyroglyphs in other languages.
+The tool Rosetta CryptoPad takes its name from the stone of Rosette, which stands in the museum in London.
+It is considered a translation tool for Egyptian hieroglyphs in other languages.

 The Rosetta CryptoPad included in GoldBug has its own key - as well as chat and e-mail, and all other functions have their own keys like this.